q1317540161/Computer-Organization/README.md

 # Computer Orgazation
 Here're labs I've done during the computer organization course, including ALU unit and the implementation of simplified CPU writen in **verilog**.
-To know what each lab do, you can see the spec in each directory.
+To know details of each lab, you can see the spec in each directory.

 ## Purpose
 In this course, I've learned some basic assembly and hows programs translated into the machine language.
-We also learned how to evaluate the performance of program and how if can improved in hardware level (concept of parellel processing etc.).
+We also learned how to evaluate the performance of program and how it can improved in hardware level (concept of parellel processing etc.).
-These labs helped us to have more comprehensive understanding of the mechanism in CPU.
+These labs helped us to have a more comprehensive understanding of the mechanism of the CPU.

 ---
 ## Lab1 - 32-bit ALU